code0monkey1/nexjs-13-fundamentals/README.md

 +  By default , all components in the `app` folder are server components.

-+ If you want to make a page interactive ( i.e using react hooks  , or onClick() , onChange() etc...) , then render it as client component  by using `use client` statement of the top of the page.
++ If you want to make a page interactive ( i.e using react hooks  , or onClick() , onChange() etc... .i.e Client Side Rendered ) , then render it as client component  by adding `use client` statement at the top of the component page.

 ---